 eLearning staff will create a Canvas account for you and an empty course shell.
 You will need to upload the content of your course to this shell.

 Complete the Instructor portion of the Competency Evaluation Form, which you can find attached to this article.
-Submit the form by attaching it to a reply to the email thread for the ticket that you created in step 1.
+Submit the form by attaching it to a reply to the email thread for the ticket you created in step 1.

 eLearning staff will evaluate the course and supply you with a copy of the completed form.
 You will also be informed about next steps, including how to complete any additional required modules.